charlesneimog/max2pd/README.md

 ## [Download](https://bit.ly/3P5bPme)

-This is a simple `standalone` to convert Max/MSP Patches to PD patches.
-This is tottaly based in the work of [Max-PD-Converter](https://github.com/tmhglnd/max-pd-converter), and I did this in Python just because I don't know `JavaScript`.
+Max2PD is a simple `standalone` to convert Max/MSP Patches to PD patches.
+It is based on the work of [Max-PD-Converter](https://github.com/tmhglnd/max-pd-converter).
+I did this in Python just because I don't know JavaScript.

+## PureData Users or Developers